 JIM WEST / SCIENCE PHOTO LIBRARY JIM WEST / SCIENCE PHOTO LIBRARY

 Braille book production.
-A print worker collates braille editions of the Reader's Digest and other titles at a publishing house which prints materials for the visually impaired.
+Braille editions of the Reader's Digest at a printworks which prints books and other materials for the visually impaired.
 Braille is a system of writing that allows blind people to access print.
 It consists of sequences of cells, each of which contains a pattern of raised dots that can be sensed through the fingers.
 Different patterns of dots represent letters, numbers, punctuation marks and even short words.
 Photographed in Kentucky, USA.